chhzh123/slapo-artifact/README.md

 # Slapo Artifact

 This repository contains scripts for setting up environments and reproducing results presented in the ASPLOS 2024 paper entitled [Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training](https://arxiv.org/abs/2302.08005).
 If you wish to access the core implementation, documentation, and tutorials for the Slapo language, please refer to the following links.
-We encourage you to explore these resources if you are interested using Slapo for training other deep learning models that are not presented in our paper.
+We encourage you to explore these resources if you are interested in using Slapo for training other deep learning models that are not presented in our paper.

 * Slapo repository: <https://github.com/awslabs/slapo>
 * Slapo documentation: <https://awslabs.github.io/slapo/>

 As our experiment requires a machine with 8 x V100 GPUs, we provide an AWS [p3dn.24xlarge](https://aws.amazon.com/ec2/instance-types/p3/) EC2 instance for the AE reviewers to reproduce our results.
-Please contact the authors for the server access.
+Please contact the authors for server access.

 In the following, we detail the steps to prepare the environment and reproduce the results.
 For the AE reviewers, please directly go to the [Clone-the-Repository](#clone-the-repository) section and the [Kick-the-Tires](#kick-the-tires) section to run the pre-built docker image on our server.

 ## Prerequisite

-We require NVIDIA Container Toolkit to setup environments, please follow instructions from the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
+We require the NVIDIA Container Toolkit to set up environments, please follow instructions from the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).
 For convenience, we also provide the installation script below (extracted from official guide):

 ```bash
 curl https://get.docker.com | sh && sudo systemctl --now enable docker